syncthing/docs/users/config.rst

     maintain NAT mapping.
 Default is ``24`` and you can set it to ``0`` to disable contacting STUN servers.

-defaultFolderPath
-    The UI will propose to create new folders at this path.
-This can be disabled by setting this to an empty string.

 .. _set-low-priority:

 setLowPriority